python/cpython/Doc/tutorial/interpreter.rst

 following command: ``quit()``.

-The interpreter's line-editing features include interactive editing, history substitution and code completion on systems that support readline.
+The interpreter's line-editing features include interactive editing, history substitution and code completion on systems that support `GNU Readline`_ library.
 Perhaps the quickest check to see whether command line editing is supported is typing :kbd:`Control-P` to the first Python prompt you get.
 If it beeps, you have command line editing; see Appendix :ref:`tut-interacting` for an introduction to the keys.
 If nothing appears to happen, or if ``^P`` is echoed, command line editing isn't available; you'll only be able to use backspace to remove characters from the current line.